 The Office of Student Involvement exists to assist campus organization and club leaders in their personal leadership development as well as in the endeavor to lead effective organization members.
 The awards and activities publications create the forum by which organizations may gain well-deserved recognition and, hopefully, draw new members!
 We expect that every campus organization and group take advantage of these opportunities to learn and to promote their organization.

 The Office of Student Involvement maintains a calendar of events as a resource for event attendance planning.
-This calendar can be accessed via ChetNet.
-After logging into ChetNet, click on the calendar link on the left-hand side of the ChetNet homepage.
+This calendar can be accessed on the Spartan Life homepage.

 STUDENT ORGANIZATION WEB PAGES